sungsujaing/Artificial_Intelligence_articles_and_tutorials/Preparing your own image dataset.md

 <p align="center"><img src="images/gid_output_example.png" width="700"></p>

 In this case, `limit` was set to 1000.
-However, not all 1000 images could be downloaded because they wre not downloadable.
+However, not all 1000 images could be downloaded because they were not downloadable.

-A few possible way arounds include:
+A few possible way around include:

 * set `limit` argument to a much greater value
 * add `related_images` argument to download other images related to the keyword provided

 ### Chromedriver

-By default, Google display 100 images per page.
+By default, Google displays 100 images per page.
 By moving to the next page or scrolling down, more images can be loaded on the web, but `google_images_download` module requires a chromedriver to do that automatically.

 chromedriver can be downloaded [here](http://chromedriver.chromium.org/downloads).
-Correct driver needs to be downloaded based on the chrome browser version.
+A correct driver needs to be downloaded based on the chrome browser version.
 The path to 'chromedriver.exe' then simply needs to be provided as one of the arguments as described above.

 ### (Optional) image directory pre-processing: file renaming